-- The Department will have an important contribution to make in formulating policies concerning employment creation.
+- The Department will have an important contribution to make in formulating policies concerning employment promotion and employment creation.
 The prime responsibility for policy formulation in this field will rest with the Ministry’s Policy and Planning Division, but the close relation the Department has with enterprises and workers will enable it to make valuable inputs to employment creation policies.
-At present we do not have a national employment policy and this is a significant gap in the nation’s policy framework, particularly given the high priority accorded to job creation and stem increasing youth unemployment.
+At review of present national employment policy and this is a significant gap in the nation’s policy framework, particularly given the high priority accorded to job creation and stem increasing youth unemployment.
 Such a policy would need to give particular attention to the issue of foreign workers and clearly indicate what steps need to be taken to ensure that sufficient productive jobs are created to absorb the increasing number of job seekers.

-- In the long run, the Department may need to consider the arrangements for private employment agencies, particularly if they emerge as an active player in job recruitment and temporary employment.
+- In the long run, the Department may need to consider the arrangements for private employment agencies, particularly if they emerge as an active player in job recruitment, employment facilitation and temporary employment.
 The current guidelines concerning employment recruitment agencies contained in the Chathrim on Wage Rate, Recruitment Agencies, and Workmen’s Compensation, will need to be reconsidered.

 - Job fairs provide excellent opportunities for enterprises, job seekers, and training providers to come together to share information and thus bring a measure of transparency to the nation’s labor markets.
 They also provide opportunities for on-the-spot interviews, leading to job offers.
-The Department of Employment and Human Resources, through its Employment Service Centers, will plan and conduct job fairs and make every effort to enlist the cooperation of private and corporate sector enterprises in such activities.
+The Department of Employment, through its Employment Service Centers and Regional Offices, will plan and conduct job fairs and make every effort to enlist the cooperation of private and corporate sector enterprises in such activities.

-- In the initial stage of the Ministry’s creation labor market information and research activities will be undertaken within the Department of Employment and Human Resources.
+- In the initial stage of the Ministry’s creation labor market information and research activities will be undertaken within the Department of Employment.
 Clearly, there is a need to strengthen Bhutan’s information base for decision-making concerning a wide range of employment, human resource and labor policies and their effective implementation.

 - Strengthening information base needs to extend beyond conducting more and better statistical surveys, and need to encompass the generation of additional narrative information, the collection and compilation of labor statistics from existing administrative processes, and the development of the capacity to critically analyze and interpret information collected.